Killian-drh/GoLang-Learning/README.md

 # GoTour Learning repository

-GoTour Learning is my learning repository.
+GoLang Learning is my learning repository.
 I push everything I do to understand, train and progress in Golang.

 ## Go Installation